-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 South Africa Today

-Bias: Right, Propaganda, White Nationalism
+Reasoning: Right, Propaganda, White Nationalism

 Notes: South Africa Today (SAT) News is an English news and information distributor.
-The main aim of South Africa Today is exposure of South African news.
+The main aim of South Africa Today is the exposure of South African news.
 South Africa Today also covers regional African news.
 South Africa Today does not have about page, therefore the editor is unknown at this time.

-In review, South Africa Today News use loaded words in their headlines and articles that favor the BNP (far-right and fascist political party in the United Kingdom) politician Jack Sen who is known for anti-Semitic slurs.
-South Africa Today also promotes the Front National Party of South Africa, which is a far right, white nationalist, secessionist party.
-South Africa Today republishes articles from credible sources such as The Conversation, but under the world news category they also republish factually mixed sources like Sputnik.
+In review, South Africa Today News uses loaded words in their headlines and articles that favor the BNP (far-right and fascist political party in the United Kingdom) politician Jack Sen who is known for anti-Semitic slurs.
+South Africa Today also promotes the Front National Party of South Africa, which is a far-right, white nationalist, secessionist party.
+South Africa Today republishes articles from credible sources such as The Conversation, but under the world news category, they also republish factually mixed sources like Sputnik.
 They also publish articles without any sourcing at all.
 Further, many articles on the website seem to be very pro-Russian with a fascination for Vladimir Putin.
 Overall, we rate South Africa Today Questionable due to the publication of White Nationalist propaganda and the use of factually mixed sources.
 (M. Huitsing 10/9/2017)